alexklapheke/eda/README.md

 # Installation

+To install with pip: `pip install git+https://github.com/alexklapheke/eda.git`.

-To install, place in a directory such as `~/bin/python`, then add the following line to your `~/.bashrc`:
+To install manually, place in a directory such as `~/bin/python`, then add the following line to your `~/.bashrc`:

 ```bash
 export PYTHONPATH="${PYTHONPATH}:$HOME/bin/python"